EduID-Mobile/Architecture-and-Requirements/eduid-service-extensions.md

 {"grant_type":"client_credentials"}
 ```

 If the edu-ID Service accepts the credentials, then the token endpoint responds the __client access token__ in form of a JSON structure containing 5 items.

 * access_token
 * token_type
 * kid
 * mac_key
 * mac_algorithm

 This client registration is unique for every edu-ID Mobile App instance.
 The client MUST store this information persistently.

 #### Authenticating users

 Device owners can authenticate themselves as federation users through their edu-ID Mobile App instance as a client as specified in [OAuth2 section 4.3.2](https://tools.ietf.org/html/rfc6749).

 The client MUST authenticate itself through an Authorization header using the __client access token__.
 The Authorization header MUST use MAC tokens.
 MAC Tokens are generated as described in [MAC Token RFC draft](https://tools.ietf.org/html/draft-ietf-oauth-v2-http-mac-05).
 The MAC tokens MUST get signed using the client access token's mac_key using the algorithm provided in the token's mac_algorithm field.

-NOTE FOR FUTURE DEVELOPMENT: Alternative to MAC Tokens, the client MAY present a secured JWT using the values of the client access token.
+__NOTE FOR FUTURE DEVELOPMENT__: Alternative to MAC Tokens, the client MAY present a secured JWT using the values of the client access token.

 The payload of the request MUST contain the following fields:

 * grant_type
 * username
 * password

 The grant_type MUST contain the value ```password```

 The password must be presented as provided on the user interface of the edu-ID Mobile App.

-NOTE FOR FUTURE DEVELOPMENT: The payload might be RSA or DSA encrypted using the public key of the edu-ID Service.
+__NOTE FOR FUTURE DEVELOPMENT__: The payload might be RSA or DSA encrypted using the public key of the edu-ID Service.
 The payload must then be presented as JWE Tokens.

 Example Request: